pandafeeder/mongo-mongo/README.md

 ### native driver functions
 - for CRUD opeartion, please reder to <a href="#crud-operation">CRUD operation</a>
-- getCollection: require a callback as parameter and pass the underlying collection instance to callback function
-- getDB: require a callback as parameter and pass the underlying db instance to callback function
-- getDB via db instance: this is the save as above except you call it via db instance

 ### aggregate operation
 all following class methods accept the same argument as corresponding native function, all result is returned in a promise